u8542062435-boop/server_documentation/README.md

-# Guía de Configuración de Ubuntu Server y Unión de Clientes Ubuntu y Windows al Dominio
+# Ubuntu Server Configuration Guide and Joining Ubuntu and Windows Clients to the Domain
 ## INTERNAL NET
 Edit netplan, add interface